Installing RCCL using the install script

 -l|--local_gpu_only Only compile for local GPU architecture

 --amdgpu_targets Only compile for specified GPU architecture(s).
-For multiple targets, seperate by ';' (builds for all supported GPU architectures by default)
+For multiple targets, separate by ';' (builds for all supported GPU architectures by default)

 --no_clean Don't delete files if they already exist